-Shipping container pools are also very sleek, stylish and easily customizable.
-Others even use it as lavish Jacuzzis or hot tubs.
-You may also install LED lightings that come with the package, but they are only included upon request.
+Shipping container pools are also very sleek, stylish and easily customized.
+Others even use it as lavish Jacuzzi or hot tub.
+You may also install LED lighting that come with the package, but they are only included upon request.

 These container pools owe their popularity to their modern style.
 In fact, they have been a growing trend for their aesthetics.
 The regular, clean lines add a contemporary touch which looks great with a minimalistic-styled home.
 They are also a lot funkier than the usual indoor pools.